Manage Test Harnesses

 This example shows how to delete test harnesses programmatically.
-Deleting with % the programmatic interface can be useful when your model has multiple test harnesses at different hierarchy levels.
-This example demonstrates creating four test harnesses, then deleting them.
+Deleting using the programmatic interface can be useful when your model has multiple test harnesses at different hierarchy levels.
+This example demonstrates how to create four test harnesses and then, delete them.

 1. Open the model

 2. Create two harnesses for the

 transmission ratio subsystem.